developer-zebra/developer-zebra-site/src/emdk-for-xamarin/2-7/guide/nuget/index.md

 3. Click the `Settings` (gear) icon in the upper-right corner:
 	![img](settings-icon.jpg)
 <br>
 4. Click the "`+`" button in the upper-right corner:
 	![img](plus_button.jpg)
 <br>
-5. Change the `Name` to "`Local`" and specify the path to where the downloaded EMDK For Xamarin NuGet file is located.<br>Then click the "`Update`" button:
+5. Change the `Name` to "`Local`" and specify the path to the downloaded EMDK for Xamarin NuGet file.
+Then click the "`Update`" button:
 	![img](add_local.jpg)
 <br>
 6. Click the "`OK`" button.
 7. Check the "`Include prerelease`" checkbox and in the upper-right corner, change the package source to "`Local`" as shown:
 	![img](change_local.jpg)
 <br>
-8. Select the `Symbol.XamarinEMDK` package, if it is not already selected, and then click the "`Install`" button:
+8. Select the `Symbol.XamarinEMDK` package (if not already selected) and click the "`Install`" button:
 	![img](install-package.jpg)
 <br>
 9. When prompted, click "`OK`" to accept the changes and "`I Accept`" for the license: